wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 16 The young and the old , the rich and the poor , went out together ; and took with them their bread and their wine ; and cast up the dirt for the defence of the place , freely , and without cost to the state.*

+* The services rendered on this occasion , by that respectable class of citizens , the Firemen of New-York , were particularly conspicuous.

 17 And when they went into the boats to cross over the river , there was loud shouting in the boats and on the shore.

-18 Moreover , as they passed along up the Hudson , towards the haights of Haerlem , the fair daughters of Columbia , with hearts glowing with patriotism , waved their lily hands in token of applause.
+18 Moreover , as they passed along up the Hudson , towards the heights of Haerlem , the fair daughters of Columbia , with hearts glowing with patriotism , waved their lily hands in token of applause.

-19 Likewise , bands of men came from the neighbourhood round about ; even from New-York , and Patterson , and Paulus Hook , which lie in the stale of New-Jersey ,
+19 Likewise , bands of men came from the neighbourhood round about ; even from New-York , and Patterson , and Paulus Hook , which lie in the state of New-Jersey ,

-* The services rendered on this occasion , by that respectable class of citizens , the Firemen of New-York , were particularly conspicuous.

 [278]

 20 They had also captains appointed over their bands ; and Abraham and David were two among the captains.*

-21 Now Abraham , with his band , came a great way , even from the town of Patterson , where the wonderful waterfalls pour head-long over the rocky mountains , reflecting in the sun a thousand brilliant rainbows ,

-22 Thus for an hundred days did the people of New- York prepare themselves for danger , and cast up entrenchments for many furlongs round about the city ; so that the people of Britain were afraid to go against it. **

 * Major Goodwin and Major Hunt.

+21 Now Abraham , with his band , came a great way , even from the town of Patterson , where the wonderful waterfalls pour headlong over the rocky mountains , reflecting in the sun a thousand brilliant rainbows ,

+22 Thus for an hundred days did the people of New- York prepare themselves for danger , and cast up entrenchments for many furlongs round about the city ; so that the people of Britain were afraid to go against it.*

-** So great was the enthusiasm of the people in contributing their personal services to the erection of fortifications on the heights of Haerlem and Brooklyn , that scarcely could an individual be found in the populous city of New-York , from hoary age to tender youth , capable of using a mattock or a spade , who did not volunteer his services in this work of patriotism.
+* So great was the enthusiasm of the people in contributing their personal services to the erection of fortifications on the heights of Haerlem and Brooklyn , that scarcely could an individual be found in the populous city of New-York , from hoary age to tender youth , capable of using a mattock or a spade , who did not volunteer his services in this work of patriotism.
 Even the Ladies were conspicuous in aiding and cheering the labours of their Fathers , their Husbands , their Brothers , and their Children.
 Amongst others , the numerous societies of Freemasons joined in a body , and headed by their Grand-Master , who was also Mayor of the city , proceeded to Brooklyn , and assisted very spiritedly in its defence.
 On this occasion an elderly gentleman , one of the order , who had two sons (his only children) in the service of his country , one of them highly distinguished during the war for his wounds and his bravery , sung the following stanzas , in his own character of Mason and Father , whilst the Lodges were at refreshment :

 I.
 Hail , Children of Light ! whom the Charities send